 Lightning is one of the most dangerous and unfortunately most frequently encountered natural hazards to your Trailblazer.
 Ensure that your system is adequately protected.
-A good connection to ground is indispensable for your lightning protection to work correctly and thus preventing lighting and surge damage to your Trailblazer.
+A good connection to ground is indispensable for your lightning protection to work correctly and thus prevent lightning damage to your Trailblazer.
 The Trailblazer system is equipped with on-board secondary active lightning protection only.
-The lightning protection is only effective when the system is powered up.
+This secondary lightning protection is only effective when the system is powered up.
 If you power down your Trailblazer, disconnect the antennas and phone lines to prevent damage from lightning strikes.
-Install primary lightning protection with a good ground on all RF, data/voice line connections that have even a moderate outdoor line build out.
+Primary lightning protection is located outside the enclosure.
+Install primary lightning protection with a good ground on all RF, data and voice line connections that have even a moderate outdoor line build out.
 A good rule of thumb is that all lines entering or exiting a building need protection.
 Both ends of the cables between buildings must be protected!
-See section 5.2 for detailed specifications and usage information on primary lightning protection available from Carlson Wireless.
+See section 5.2 for detailed specifications and usage information on optional primary lightning protection available from Carlson Wireless.